Muggletonianism: Beliefs

 Reason stems from desire and lack.
 Reason is not seen as a sublime mental process but as a rather shoddy trick humans use to try to get what they misguidedly imagine they want.
 Angels are creatures of Pure Reason because their only desire is for God so that their lack will be totally satisfied over and over again.
 The reprobate angel was not at fault.
 God deliberately chose to deprive this angel of satisfaction so that, by his fall, the other angels would become aware that their perfection came from God and not from their own natures.

-Professor Lamont sees 17th-century Muggletonianism as an early form of liberation theology.
+Professor William M. Lamont sees 17th-century Muggletonianism as an early form of liberation theology.
 Because there are no spirits without bodies, there can be no ghosts, no witches, no grounds for fear and superstition and no all-seeing eye of God.
 Once persons are contented in their faith, they are free to speculate as they please on all other matters.
 God will take no notice.
 And Muggletonian meetings did just that.

 The Muggletonian canon is generally taken to comprise: